freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-05.md

 id: 5d5aaa5807f328a948d398d1
 title: Part 05
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

 Now you will declare a variable without initializing it.

-Using the <code>let</code> keyword, declare a variable called <code>fighting</code> but don't set it equal to anything.
+Using the `let` keyword, declare a variable called `fighting` but don't set it equal to anything.
 Just end the line with a semicolon right after the variable name.

 </section>

 ## Instructions